OctupusCloud/collection_o4n_git/README.md

-# Ansible Collection - escrimaglia.o4n
+# Octupus Collection

-## Documentation for the collection

-Ansible modules for Oction Automation framework
+Collection o4n_git helps to set the remote repo for git operations